amrahmed95/Data-Science-Portfolio/Deep Learning/Telco Customer Churn/Readme.md

 ## 4. Model Building and Training

-* Train the ANN model on the training data using appropriate optimization algorithm (Adam Optimizer algorithm) and loss function (Binary Cross Entropy).
+* Train the ANN model on the training data using appropriate optimization algorithm (Adam Optimizer) and loss function (Binary Cross Entropy).
 * Use Keras Early stopping to stop wasting time.
  (early stopping is a form of regularization used to avoid overfitting when training a learner with an iterative method, such as gradient descent.
   Such methods update the learner so as to make it better fit the training data with each iteration) -WikiPedia